ministryofjustice/security-guidance/docs/security-clearance-appeals-procedures.md

 -   Government contractors, including anyone who is not a Crown servant but who provides or is employed in the provision of goods or services for the purposes of a minister.

-## Data Protection Act 2018 and UK General Data Protection Regulations
+### Data Protection Act 2018 and UK General Data Protection Regulations

 The handling of personal data must comply with UK Data Protection legislation.
 Departments and agencies should also have regard to UK Data Protection legislation, including any relevant exemptions, when sharing personal data with other departments and agencies or pursuant to international agreements.

-## Freedom of Information Act 2000
+### Freedom of Information Act 2000

 Classification markings can assist in assessing whether exemptions to the Freedom of Information Act 2000 \(FOI\) may apply.
 However, each FOI request **SHALL** be considered on its own merits as the classification is not a justifiable reason for exemption.
 It is therefore important that staff \(including contractors\) who handle, or are likely to handle sensitive assets, understand fully the impact of such legislation and how it relates to their role.

-## Public Records Act 1967
+### Public Records Act 1967

 Records selected for preservation may be retained under Section 3\(4\) of the 1958 Act or closed under an exemption provided by the Freedom of Information Act 2000.
 Decisions over retention or closure are driven by perception of residual sensitivities at the time that release is being contemplated.

+## Contact details

+For any further questions relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk), or for security advice, contact the Cyber Assistance Team [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).

+## Feedback

+> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).